apache/causeway-site/content/applib-guide/how-tos/how-to-03-020-How-to-specify-a-set-of-choices-for-an-action-parameter.md

 If this isn't the case, then - as for defaults - there are two different ways to specify parameters; either per parameter, or for all parameters.

+> **Note** Dependent choices, whereby the values are dependent on another action parameter, are [also supported](how-to-03-022-How-to-specify-dependent-choices-for-action-parameters.html).

 ### Per parameter syntax (preferred)

 The per-parameter form is simpler and generally preferred.